kadenli223/ashwood-survival-mystery/README.md

 ### ✋ Interactable Objects & Basic AI
 - Terrain with many interactable objects such as trees, bushes, logs, etc.
+- Interactable items are highlighted when hovered and the player is in range to interact.
 - Slimes that wander until they find the player and chase them down.
 Also interactable.

 ### 🎒 Inventory System